We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

 After just a few days, we were able to build a rough simulation that we could quickly refine over time, which taught us a lot about how the product would behave and let us iterate quickly through multiple different motors, tube materials, pump dimensions, etc.

-Because it was a dynamic simulation, we got insights into all sorts of complex behaviors that we would have missed with a simple steady-state analysis: things like resonance and impedance matching that can have big effects on the system performance.
+Because it was a dynamic simulation, we gained insights into all sorts of complex behaviors that we would have missed with a simple steady-state analysis: things like resonance and impedance matching, which can have big effects on system performance.

 Examples of how a fluidic system model, circuit, and simulation can work in LTspice.

-The SPICE model turned out to be a valuable tool during the early stages of the design process.
-We were able to converge quickly on a viable product architecture, allowing us to move immediately into proof-of-concept prototyping.
+The SPICE model proved to be a valuable tool during the early stages of the design process.
+We quickly converged on a viable product architecture, allowing us to move immediately into proof-of-concept prototyping.

-Our client was very happy that we had found such a creative solution to the task, though they assigned a modeling specialist with a PhD to continue with the complicated software that we had abandoned earlier.
+Our client was pleased that we had found such a creative solution to the task, though they assigned a modeling specialist with a PhD to continue with the complicated software we had abandoned earlier.
 Even several months later, the modeling specialist still wasn’t done; they had only managed to capture about 2/3 of the behaviors in our SPICE model.
 Did they ever finish it?

 This underscores key insights when solving complex problems:

-> Moving forward sometimes means going back and stripping away tools, processes, or even questions that are getting in the way of immediate progress.
+- Moving forward sometimes means removing tools, processes, or even questions that are hindering immediate progress.

-> Critical analysis leads to faster solutions that enable important leaps in progress.
+- Critical analysis leads to faster solutions that enable necessary leaps in progress.
 It’s at the core of efficient engineering and our approach at AC.